-“Do I need dental implants?” is a question we’re often asked at Dental 266 by people looking to replace a missing tooth or teeth.
+“Do I need teeth implants?” is a question we’re often asked at Dental 266 by people looking to replace a missing tooth or teeth.
 Before answering the question, let’s take a brief look at what dental implants are.

 Dental implants are a modern solution to replace missing teeth.
 People lose their teeth for a variety of reasons including: